Skip to content

 SMS Utilities:

-from roomkit import extract_sms_meta, normalize_phone, WebhookMeta
+from roomkit.providers.sms.meta import extract_sms_meta, WebhookMeta

 # Extract normalized metadata from any provider's webhook payload